rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 $ sudo systemctl reload NetworkManager
 ```

-Finally check that is possible to reach the OCP Api from our laptop:
+Finally, check that it is possible to reach the OCP API from our laptop:

 ```
 [rcarrata@laptop ~]$ oc login https://api.ocp4.rglab.com:6443